 In Spanish the tree is commonly called Pino Piñonero.
 The cones are harvested during the winter or early spring when they are still green and tightly closed.
 They are plucked from the tree using a hook on a long pole.
 They are then gathered and stored until the summer when they will open naturally in the heat, or they can be heated artificially, so releasing the seeds.

 Their viability for the seed crop is under threat.
 The accidental introduction of a beetle into Europe from its native North America is jeopardising future harvests.
 The Western Conifer Seed Bug (Leptoglossus occidentalis) feeds on the sap of the cone in its first stages, thus preventing their development.
 The would-be cones simply wither and fall from the tree.
-In its native country they breed only once a year, but here they breed twice a year and as a winged beetle they able to disperse.
+In its native country they breed only once a year, but here in Spain they breed twice a year and as a winged beetle they are able to disperse easily to other trees.
 Another pest eats the leaves, in small numbers this in not a major problem, but the Pine Processionary Caterpillar (Thaumetopoea pityocampa) can decimate a younger tree if there are numerous nests.

 Stone pines, or Pinus pinea as they are known botanically, can be found growing alongside other pine species and mixed oak trees – although they are certainly more impressive when they form extensive woodland on their own.
 These are long-lived trees, to around 300 years, and usually bear fruit in abundance at 20 + years of age.
 With this in mind, the 3 year development of the seeds and knowing that their collection is labour intensive, it is easy to see why the prepared kernels are expensive to buy in the shops.
 This is not the only part collected, as the timber which is hard, lightweight and durable, is used for carpentry, construction, fencing and firewood.

 - 250 g cream for cooking